-If you've been feeling very down during the past month and you no longer take pleasure in things that you used to enjoy, you may be depressed.
-See your GP if this is the case.
-A number of treatments are available that can help.
+See your GP if you've been feeling very down during the past month and you no longer take pleasure in things that you used to enjoy.
+You may be depressed and, if this is the case, a number of treatments are available that can help.

 It's important not to neglect your mental wellbeing if you have post-polio syndrome.
 As well as the impact on your quality of life, feelings of depression and anxiety can also interfere with your treatment.